Airomarto/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10 - "echo $(($BREATH ** $LOVE))" to display the result of BREATH to the power of LOVE Task 11 - "echo $((2#$BINARY))" to convert a number from base 2 to base 10 Task 12 - "echo {a..z}{a..z} | tr " " "\n" | grep -v "oo"" to display prints all possible combinations of two letters, except oo, Letters are lower cases, from a to z, One combination per line, The output should be alpha ordered, starting with aa and dont print oo
+Task 13 - "echo "%.2f\n" $NUM" to print a number with two decimal places followed by anew line